Setting the hook properly is second only to casting your fly in the right spot in terms of your ability to catch fish on the fly.

 - Always keep the rod tip close to the water when you are fishing your fly/flies

-- Strip line back the fly comes back towards you to maintain a tight line
+- Strip line back as the fly comes back towards you to maintain a tight line

 - Consider the circumstances, type of water, type of food and length of line to time your hook set